sanskaru/Reverse-Coding/problems/problem-3/problem_statement.md

 Find the given output.

-Print the output in the following file
+In the submissions folder, submit only your output.
+See [here](https://github.com/prateekiiest/Reverse-Coding/issues/4) for guidance.

+Create a pull request and submit.

+Upload your solution code in any language in the given google form https://goo.gl/forms/8NKhZDa1db0Koj4R2v